google/xls/docs_src/contributing.md

 # How to Contribute

-We are currently very restrictive in the patches we review or accept due to limited bandwidth.
+We'd love to accept your patches and contributions to XLS.
 We recommend filing an issue for back-and-forth discussion on implementation strategy before sending a PR.
 Also, note the community guidelines below.

 ## Community Guidelines